Building stamina, persistence and success

 Event hosting

 The School team successfully hosts two to three major events each year.
-These can include a round of the English Schools Cup, the final Suffolk Schools Trial and in 2022 the Anglian Schools Final.
+These can include a round of the English Schools Cup, the final Suffolk Schools Trial, the Anglian Schools Final in 2022 and the English Schools Final in 2023.
 It’s an amazing achievement, that has taken years of commitment and hard work; we’re exceptionally proud to host events in our grounds.

 Meet the staff